aws-observability/aws-otel-test-framework/docs/get-performance-model.md

-# How to get performance model
+# How to get performance model with the real endpoint

 You can run testing framework upon your testcase to get its performance model as the testing result.
+* the performance test with the mocked endpoint will be performed in the github workflow after your code is merged to aws otel collector repo.
+* you need to run the performance test locally with your `real endpoint` and provide the result, this doc is a guideline about how to use the testing framework to get the performance model upon the real endpoint.

 ## Step 1.
 Setup basic components in your aws account.